Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     output logAnalyticsWorkspaceResourceId string = la.outputs.resourceId
     ```

-1. In total, the final final should look similar to
+1. In total, the final result should look similar to

     ```bicep
     targetScope = 'subscription'